edwindj/rvee/README.md

     the compilation flags to pass CRAN checks etc. and removing/stripping code that is not needed by R.

-2. Allows for a optimized shared library, but required `v` to be installed by the installer (e.g. CRAN).
+2. Allows for an optimized shared library, but requires `v` to be installed by the installer (e.g. CRAN).

 ## Example